vandycknick/blog/2022/2022-02-04-writing-a-container-runtime-from-scratch-in-typescript.md

 /vagrant
 ```

-Executing our mini container runtime now will start a new `sh` session and present us with a new shell prompt.
+Executing our mini container runtime now will start a new `sh` session and present us with a new prompt.
 The output of any command we run gets printed back to the console we currently have open.
 This is because `exec()` inherits stdio file descriptors of the parent process by default.
-Obviously, that might not always be what you want, but this will work just fine for now.
+Obviously, that might not always be what you want and even brings up some security concerns but this will work just fine for now.
 Actual container engines like docker will change these file descriptors so they can capture output and pipe it to whatever they deem fit.
 This makes it possible to call `docker logs` on a running container and view everything printed to stdout.
 But that's a decent amount of work, so we'll leave that for another day.
 From the `waitPid` function, we get the exit code of the child process which our container runtime just reports back.
 This allows us to use `echo $?` on the host to figure out if our container exited gracefully or not.
 Let's play around with this by returning different exit codes from a containerized `sh` session:

 ```sh
 $ deno run -A --unstable ./src/main.ts sh